srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 *Goal*: Focus on the complexity of the Generative AI Systems.
 Readers are free to install the programs in any environment they prefer.

+### 1.1.
+Paths in Google Colab
+In Google Colab, /content/ is the default directory.
+So, the following file paths point to the same directory: file_path = '/content/conversation_history.json' or file_path = 'conversation_history.json'
+In another environment, you may need absolute paths.

 ## 2.Python
 This book is *not for beginners*.
 As such, there is no need to explain what numpy, matplotlib or any other Python library is beyond a few words when using